Being a black belt in finance means to have a net worth of a million dollars.

-Just like a martial arts dojo, I want Millionaire Dojo to be a place where we can learn about personal finance and eventually become financial black belts ourselves.
+Just like a martial arts dojo, Your Money Geek is a place where we can learn about personal finance and eventually become financial black belts ourselves.
 In this series, we get to hear the stories of actual millionaires and see what it took for them to get to that level.

 Today’s guest is an anonymous blogger who writes over at DividendEarner.com.
 Dividend Earner is 45, married, and lives in Vancouver Canada.